-Cobb County Fire and Emergency Services Recruit School Training consists of two phases:
+Cobb County Fire and Emergency Services Recruit School Training consists of two phases that last 34 weeks:

 Emergency Medical Training